ComposableFi/composable/code/xcvm/SPEC.md

 `XCVM Event`: An event emitted by part of the XCVM contracts.

+`Beneficiary`: Recipient of assets.

+`Relayer`: Initiator of the destination side transaction, paying for the execution fees.

+`Opaque Contract`: Any smart contract, module, or pallet.

+`Chain`: A blockchain with its consensus and execution environment, but may also refer to rollups.

 ## 1.3.
 Notational Conventions

 This document makes ample usage of a pseudo-Backus-Naur form to describe the format of messages and instructions without yet specifying the exact encoding.